pipewrk/llm-core/README.md

 -   **Robust Local LLM Integration**: The `OllamaService` is more than just a basic API client.
 It includes first-class support for structured JSON output, response sanitization, and custom validation, making it easy to get reliable, machine-readable data from local models.

 -   **Modular and Unopinionated**: This library is not a monolithic framework.
 It's a toolkit.
-You can pick and choose the components you need—the chunker, the pipeline, the services—and integrate them into your existing application without being forced into a specific architecture.
+You can pick and choose the components you need - the chunker, the pipeline, the services - and integrate them into your existing application without being forced into a specific architecture.

 ## Features